tistarsec/electron/docs/tutorial/repl.md

 # REPL

-Read-Eval-Print-Loop (REPL) is a simple, interactive computer programming environment that takes single user inputs (i.e. single expressions), evaluates them, and returns the result to the user.
+Read-Eval-Print-Loop (REPL) is an interactive computer programming environment that takes single user inputs (i.e. single expressions), evaluates them, and returns the result to the user.